 March 2014 Newsletter

-And finally, our monthly trivia question.
-Last month's trivia asked "Who was the 2013 winner of the New England Runner Sled Championships?" and the answer was Brian Trahan.
-This month's trivia has a current "Hollywood" lighthouse theme.
-What is the name and location of the Maine lighthouse where a proposed film project involving the legend of Abby Burgess may have run aground over a blaring fog horn and Coast Guard regulations?
-All correct answers win a voucher worth $5. toward food or lodging on your next visit, and from the correct answers a grand prize winner will be drawn who will recieve a gift certificate for dinner for two in our Maine Harvest Dining Room or Broad Arrow Tavern.
-You may redeem up to 12 vouchers ($60.) at one time, and you must respond to the trivia before the next newsletter (with the answer in it!) goes out.
+Last month's trivia question: What is the name and location of the Maine lighthouse where a proposed film project involving the legend of Abby Burgess may have run aground over a blaring fog horn and Coast Guard regulations?
+Answer: Moose Point Light, Jonesport, Maine.
+Some good news on that film project, the Coast Guard has agreed to a "fog horn" compromise that will allow the filming to continue.
+This month's trivia question is a difficult one and has to do with our 26th president.
+What is the name of the place where young Theodore Roosevelt stayed while he was in Island Falls?
+All correct answers win a voucher worth $5. toward food or lodging on your next visit, and from all the correct answers a grand prize winner will be drawn who will win dinner for two in the Broad Arrow Tavern or Maine Harvest Dining Room.
+You may redeem up to one years worth of vouchers at one time, $60. value.
+One voucher per household, please.
+Trivia questions must be answered before the next month's newsletter is sent out, which could be fairly soon since this month's newsletter is so late!

-Good luck, happy St. Patrick's Day and we hope to see you this spring!
+Good luck, happy Earth Day, and we hope to see you soon!

 The Gray family